shivam1741/networkig-internship/Week 2.md

-## Example Where OSI Modal is followed:
+## Example Where OSI Model is followed:
 How OSI Modal is used when we access any web page.
 - Application Layer- Browser works here, It give you the interface to request a web page.
 - Presentation Layer- Here Data is encrypted so no one can read it, and compressed for faster tansfer.